OBOAcademy/obook/docs/reference/glossary-of-terms.md

 #### Existential Restriction

-Existential restrictions describe classes of individuals that participate in at least one relationship along a specified property to individuals that are members of a specified class.
-In Protégé, the keyword 'some' is used to denote existential restrictions and is interpreted as "there exists", "there is at least one", or "some".
+A relationship between two classes, A R (some) B, that states that all individuals of class A stand in relation R to at least one individual of class B. For example, `neuron has_part some dendrite` states that all instances of neuron have at least one individual of type dentrite as a part.
+In Manchester syntax, the keyword 'some' is used to denote existential restrictions and is interpreted as "there exists", "there is at least one", or "some".
 See [documentation on classifications](../explanation/intro-to-ontologies/#an-ontology-as-a-classification) for more details.

 #### Functional Syntax

-The syntax in which the ontology is written - a functional-style syntax ontology document is a sequence of Unicode characters accessible via some IRI by means of the standard protocols such that its text matches the ontologyDocument production of the grammar defined in this specification document, and it can be converted into an ontology by means of the canonical parsing process
+An official syntax of OWL (others are RDF-XML and OWL-XML) in which each line represents and axiom (although things get a little more complex with axiom annotations, and axioms use prefix syntax (order = relation (subject, object)).
+This is in contrast to in-fix syntax (e.g. Manchester syntax) (order = subject relation object).
+Functional syntax is the preferred syntax for editor files maintained on GitHub, because it can be safely diff'd and (somewhat) human readable.

 #### Graph